xjord002/CS471_Project/CS471Project/CPUSched/README.md

 Xavier Jordan

 ## Description
-This program includes three scheduling algorithms which a user can choose from.
+This program includes three scheduling algorithms written in C++ which a user can choose from.
 They will act as a CPU scheduler that can handle 500 simulated processes.
 The following are the scheduling algorithms:
 * First In First Out (FIFO)
 * Shortes Job First without preemption (SJF)
 * Priority with preemption